goto40/textx-cpp/README.md

  * is it correct that either "eolterm", or a repeat modifier, but not both are allowed...? test in textx... (for repeat_operator and assignment)
 ### Open
  * "TODO determine common type here" attribute_info, Rule.h
+ * "TODO if target type is a matching rule, create a str-output/terminal-output", Rule.h
  * "eolterm" not used/interpreted (for repeat_operator and assignment)
  * TODO: use has_match_suppression
+ * include/reference other metamodels
+ * TODO handle referenced/included metamodels, in Metamodel::ref